shengchaochen82/LM-Weather/README.md

 This is the official implementation for "Personalized Adapter for Large Meteorology Model on Devices: Towards Weather Foundation Models" (NeurIPS 2024).

 ## News
 - [2025.01] 🚀 Datasets are under external review and licensing.
 Public release expected early Feb.
-- [2024.12] 🔥 Official code implementation posted.
-Full utilization guide coming soon.
+- [2024.12] 🔥 Official code implementation posted. ~~Full utilization guide coming soon.~~ Tutorials have been released.
 - [2024.09] 📢 Paper accepted at NeurIPS 2024.

+## Project Status
+- [x] Release code
+- [x] Release detailed training tutorials
+- [ ] License detailed dataset
+- [x] corresponding tutorials
+- [x] Release papers

+**Remark.** Before we relsease the full datasets, you can try our framework your own datasets according to the dataset format of [Time-Series-Library](https://github.com/thuml/Time-Series-Library).

 ## Overview
 LM-Weather demonstrates that pre-trained language models (PLMs) can serve as powerful foundation models for on-device meteorological modeling.
 Our approach enables: